Paint Wood Siding

 - Don't mask until the last minute, and remove masking tape shortly after you complete painting an area.

-Paint will not bond to wood exposed by sanding.
-Apply an appropriate exterior latex or oil-based primer with a brush, roller or spray applicator to all bare wood.
+Paint will not bond well to wood exposed by sanding.
+Apply True Value WeatherAll® Ultra Premium primer/sealer with a brush, roller or spray applicator to all bare wood.
 Allow it to dry completely before moving on to the next step.
+You can skip this step and save time by using True Value WeatherAll® Extreme paint and primer in-one.

 Step 4.
 Paint

-Apply paint with a brush, roller or spray applicator.
+Apply WeatherAll® Extreme paint and primer in-one with a brush, roller or spray applicator.
 Start at the top and work down, doing the house walls first and then the trim.
 Follow the manufacturer's directions relating to weather, temperature and damp surfaces.
 If possible, try not to paint in direct sunlight.

 Given that rough surfaces absorb more paint than smooth ones, make sure you're applying it evenly.
 Apply paint so it covers roughly the area described on the paint container's label (typically one gallon for 350 to 400 sq. ft.).
 Measure the area you covered by one quart of paint – if it's not between 90 and 100 sq. ft., adjust your application rate as needed.